-A Dallas Spinal Cord Injury Attorney Can Help
+A Dallas Spinal Injury Lawyer Can Help

 Spinal cord injuries fall under the category of “catastrophic” injuries.
 This moniker is a very appropriate description of the incredible pain and suffering that victims face after suffering major damage to the spine.